rkchoudhury/devTinder/deployements/README.md

-# Deployement
+# Deployement Steps

-V22.11.0
+## 0. Create AWS Account

+--

+## 1. Create EC2 Instance

+--

+## 2. Connect to AWS Instance

+- Locate your private key file (devtinder-secrete.pem).
+This key is used to launch the instance.
+Open the terminal at that location.

+  - chmod 400 "devtinder-secrete.pem"
+  - ssh -i "devtinder-secrete.pem" ubuntu@ec2-16-170-133-198.eu-north-1.compute.amazonaws.com

+- Now you will be able to access AWS machine's terminal

-## Setup the Remote Machine
+## 3. Setup the Remote Machine

 1. Install Node.js